Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 1995 - The W. G. Clark House, 2013 Pine Top Road, Charlottesville VA.
 1400 sf.
 Constructed of poured-in-place concrete and concrete block, the house essentially has two rooms.

-1999 - The James L. and Sarah Coker Renovation, Charleston SC.
+1999 - The James L. and Sarah (Miss Ray) Coker Renovation, 8 Bedons Alley, Charleston SC.
 Commissioned around 1994.
 3500 sf.
 Renovation of a 1781 warehouse.
 Interior design, Dian Boone; landscape design, Warren Byrd.
-Status unknown.
+Sold in 2006 to Stephen and Mary Hope.

 USModernist